Ireland · E-Methanol · Maritime Fuel

 About the Project

-Atlantic Green Fuels is an early-stage project developing a 100,000 tonne per annum e-methanol facility at an Irish deepwater port.
+Atlantic Green Fuels is developing a 100,000 tonne per annum e-methanol facility at Ringaskiddy, Cork Harbour — Ireland's premier deepwater industrial port.
 We combine Ireland's world-class onshore wind resource with biogenic CO₂ from Irish food, beverage, and agri-processing industries to produce renewable methanol — a drop-in fuel for the growing fleet of methanol-ready vessels operating under FuelEU Maritime regulation.

 E-methanol produced from renewable electricity and biogenic CO₂ meets the most stringent maritime decarbonisation standards from day one.